abhinn05/MMU-RAG/README.md

     -Method POST `
     -ContentType "application/json" `
     -Body '{ "question": "What is Machine Learning?" }'

-    # Display the full streaming content received from the server
-    $response.Content
     ```
     * **Note:** Replace `"What is Machine Learning?"` with any question you want to test.
     * This command sequence sends the question and then prints the full streaming response, showing intermediate steps and the final answer.